How to manage multiple freelancers to achieve great synergy

 On the other hand, aspects like communication, collaboration, and engagement are now very similar between high-performance remote teams and freelance teams.

 What freelance teams often lack is alignment and synergy with in-house units.
-And that’s something you can improve via proactive team management.
+And that’s something you can improve via proactive team management and effective communication.
+To ensure that you know how to work with freelancers as a team, there are some key points to consider.

 How to work with a freelance team: 5 management best practices